concord-consortium/shutterbug/README.md

 [![Build Status](https://travis-ci.org/concord-consortium/shutterbug.png?branch=master)](https://travis-ci.org/concord-consortium/shutterbug)
 [![Code Climate](https://codeclimate.com/github/concord-consortium/shutterbug.png)](https://codeclimate.com/github/concord-consortium/shutterbug)

-A rack utility that will create and save images (pngs) from parts of your html's documents current dom.
+A rack utility using phantomjs that will create and save images (pngs) from parts of your html's documents current dom.
 These images become available as public png resources in the rack application.
 Currently shutterbug supports HTML, SVG and Canvas elements.
 Here is a sampel config.ru file:

     use Shutterbug::Rackapp do |config|